Tiger quoll: Range and ecology

-Tiger quolls live in a variety of habitats, but seem to prefer wet forests such as rainforests and closed eucalypt forest.
-They are arboreal, but only moderately, as 11% of their travelling is done above ground.
+Tiger quolls live in a variety of habitats, but seem to prefer humid forests such as rainforests and closed eucalypt forest.
+They are moderately arboreal, as 11% of their travelling is done above ground.
+When they do take to the trees, they may hunt arboreal prey such as possum, leaping between trees if need be.
+When descending, they usually go head first.

-Prey items eaten by quolls include insects, crayfish, lizards, snakes, birds, domestic poultry, small mammals, platypus, rabbits, arboreal possums, pademelons, small wallabies, and wombats.
-They may scavenge larger prey such as kangaroos, feral pigs, cattle, and dingoes.
-However, the tiger quoll does not scavenge as much as the Tasmanian devil.
-Much of the prey eaten by the quoll are arboreal.
-They can climb high into trees and make nocturnal hunts for possums and birds.
-The flexibility of their diets suggests their prey base is not detrimentally affected by bushfires.
+Prey items eaten by quolls include insects, crayfish, lizards, snakes, birds, domestic poultry, smaller mammals including platypus, rabbits, arboreal possums such as cuscuses and greater gliders, bandicoots, pademelons, small wallabies, and wombats.
 When hunting, a quoll stalks its prey, stopping only when its head is up.
 It then launches its attack, executing a killing bite to the base of the skull or top of the neck, depending on the size of the prey.
-The quoll will pin small prey down with its fore paws and then deliver the bite.
+The quoll will pin small prey down with its forepaws and then deliver the bite.
 With large prey, it jumps and latches on its back and bites the neck.
+They can also climb into trees to hunt for possums and birds during nighttime.
+They may scavenge the carrion of larger animals such as kangaroos, feral pigs, cattle, and dingoes.
+However, the tiger quoll does not scavenge as much as the Tasmanian devil.
+In one study, feral rabbits made up 76% of the diet on the mainland.
+The flexibility of their diets suggests their prey base is not detrimentally affected by bushfires.

 Quolls, in turn, may be preyed on by Tasmanian devils and masked owls in Tasmania and dingos and dogs in mainland Australia.
 It may also be preyed on by wedge-tailed eagles and large pythons.
 Tiger quolls yield to adult devils, but will chase subadults away from carcasses.
-Quolls also probably compete with introduced carnivores, such as foxes, cats, and wild dogs.
+Quolls also probably compete with introduced carnivores, such as foxes, cats, and feral dogs.
 Tiger quolls are also hosts to numerous species of endoparasites.